Ablation Of Tumors

 -

-In lung ablation, there is a risk of developing a collapsed lung (Pneumothorax).
+There is a risk of developing a collapsed lung (Pneumothorax).

 -